webtiming/timingsrc/doc/api_timingobject.md

 ---

 #### .clock
-Getter for clock used by timing object.
+Getter for internal clock used by timing object.

 ```javascript
 var timestamp = timingObject.clock.now();